klaytn/kips/KIPs/kip-draft_kgp6.md

     /**
      * @dev to calculate the sum of receiver funds
-     * @return treasuryAmount the sum of balances of senders */ function getTreasuryAmount() public view returns (uint256 treasuryAmount) {
+     * @return treasuryAmount the sum of receiver funds */ function getTreasuryAmount() public view returns (uint256 treasuryAmount) {
         for (uint8 i = 0; i < receivers.length; i++) {